kartoza/docker-geoserver/README.md

 ## Mounting Configs

-You can mount config file to the path `/settings`.
+You can mount the config file to the path `/settings`.
 These configs will be used in favour of the defaults that are available from the [Build data](https://github.com/kartoza/docker-geoserver/tree/master/build_data) directory